-When the weather turns, and winter bobs its head up, then it is time to think about hearty, comforting meals.
-Something along the lines of a classic French venison stew recipe - which also happens to be so quick and easy to make - fits the bill perfectly.
-Not only is this dish easy to make, but it is also extremely low in fat making it lean yet with no loss of any flavor.
+When the weather turns, and winter starts to bring colder temperatures, it is time to think about hearty, comforting meals.
+A classic French venison stew recipe, which also happens to be quick to make, fits the bill perfectly.
+Not only is this dish easy to make, but venison is low in fat.

 - 2 pounds venison (cubed)

-- 1 cup yellow onions (or white onions, chopped)
+- 1 cup yellow or white onions (chopped)

 - 3 medium carrots (cut into 1/4-inch slices)